GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 ## How to install

+1) Create a new user with a home directory
-Simply repeat the standard installation process using a different username and location, ensuring you change the [[Ports]] and/or IP if your server has multiple IPs.
+2) Repeat the standard installation process using this different user
+3) If your game server uses the same default [[Ports]] as a previously installed one, make sure you change them (and/or IP if your server has multiple IPs) in you [[LinuxGSM Config]] or in [[Game Server Config]] depending on the game server you run.

 # Single Installation, multiple instances

 This method is used when your game servers share a common base regarding mods or configuration.
+LinuxGSM is helping a lot with this kind of configuration with many useful features as you will see.

 ## Use cases
 * You want to run the same game server on different maps or game modes, you have no mods at all and want to save some disk space